South Korea gets first supply of Pfizer's COVID-19 pills | Health

 South Korea on Thursday received its first supply of Pfizer's antiviral COVID-19 pills to treat patients with mild or moderate symptoms.

-Health officials have described the Paxlovid pills as a potentially important tool to suppress hospitalisations and deaths, as the country braces for another possible surge in infections driven by the contagious omicron variant.
+Health officials have described the Paxlovid pills as a potentially important tool to suppress hospitalizations and deaths, as the country braces for another possible surge in infections driven by the contagious omicron variant.

 South Korea's initial supply is enough to support the required five-day treatment courses for 21,000 people.
 Officials say another batch of pills, enough to provide the required five-day courses for 10,000 people, will come by the end of January.

-"In clinical trials, this drug has showed it could reduce the risk of hospitalisations or deaths by 88%, so we are hoping for a similar level of (real world) effectiveness," said Lim Sook-young, a senior official in the Korea Disease Control and Prevention Agency.
+“In clinical trials, this drug has showed it could reduce the risk of hospitalizations or deaths by 88per cent, so we are hoping for a similar level of (real world) effectiveness,” said Lim Sook-young, a senior official in the Korea Disease Control and Prevention Agency.

+South Korea's Ministry of Food and Drug Safety is also reviewing whether to grant an emergency use authorization for Merck's antiviral COVID-19 pills, Molnupiravir.

+South Korea grappled in recent months with a devastating delta-driven surge that caused a spike in hospitalizations and deaths, but transmissions have slowed after officials imposed the country's strictest-ever virus restrictions in mid-December.
+The rules include a ban on private social gatherings of five or more people nationwide and a requirement that restaurants, coffee shops, gyms and karaoke venues close by 9 p.m.

 The KDCA reported 4,167 new cases of the virus on Thursday, including a record 391 cases linked to international passengers.
-Officials say nearly 90% of cases linked to international passengers were omicron cases.
+Officials say nearly 90per cent of cases linked to international passengers were omicron cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)